hannahkwarren/git_homework/thoughts.md

 Strategies I'm committed to trying during the rest of Mod 0:
 Play around!
 Try changing things and see what happens.
 Build in time to reflect on how things went and improvements to make.

+Shout out to Tony for his clear communications during our pseudocode exercise - he said what I wanted to in way fewer words!